ashereldensson/angular-app-starter/README.md

   $ bower install
   ```

-### Running the aplication
+### Running the application
-You can run the application locally on a server of choice (Apache, Nginx...etc).
+You can run the application locally on a server of choice (Apache, Nginx...etc.)
 However, **AngularJS Application Starter** comes with a simple `gulp` server which is suitable for development purposes.
 To run the application on `gulp` server, from within the application directory, simply type in your shell:
 ```sh
 $ gulp serve
 ```